Incident Documentation Best Practices

 The Incident: A White Powder Scare

-In my role as an experienced member of a newly formed Crisis Management team, I emphasized the importance of always carrying a notepad.
-This practice proved invaluable one day when a white powder incident occurred in our mail facility.
-With my notepad in hand, I meticulously documented the unfolding events, including critical timings and decisions made for providing concrete evidence in legal scenarios that could develop.
+In my role as a founding member of a newly formed Crisis Management team for a Fortune 500 company, I emphasized the importance of always carrying a notepad.
+This practice proved invaluable when a white powder incident occurred in our mail facility.
+With my notepad in hand, I meticulously documented the unfolding events, including critical timings and decisions made for providing concrete evidence in legal scenarios that could develop int he future.

 Why Documentation Matters